-This post shows how to make Antiseptic Dakin’s Solution, which is a great homemade antiseptic.
+This post shows how to make Dakin’s Solution, which is a great homemade antiseptic.

 Dakin’s solution is an antiseptic solution containing sodium hypochlorite (Common Household Bleach) and water.
 It was first developed during World War I to treat infected wounds.